 Hints and tips for using the practice test portal

-- Click on the Help button at the top right of the page for detailed instructions on how to use the site and interpret your reports.
+- Click on the Help button at the top left of the page for detailed instructions on how to use the site and interpret your reports.

 - Make sure you have time to complete each test, as a visit to one of the tests counts as one session (even if you don’t attempt any questions) which may affect your results.